It never ceases to amaze me how much I take cabinets, drawers and other storage areas for granted. Without them, my

 - Cabinet doors can be constantly slammed.
 Entertaining for a child but it will quickly wear on just about any parent’s nerves.

-Now that we have Identified the dangers, lets take a look at the three best solutions available to prevent your child form opening cabinet doors.
-The beauty about the baby proofing products below is that you do not need to drill or screw to install them.
+Now that we have Identified the dangers, let us take a look at the three best solutions available to prevent your child from opening cabinet doors.
+The beauty of the baby proofing products below is that you do not need to drill or screw to install them.

 Magnetic cabinet locks

 First up in the list of best products to baby proof cabinets is the magnetic cabinet lock.

 Magnetic cabinet locks are by far my most favorite way to baby proof cabinets.
 Not only do they effectively baby proof your cabinets, they are also dead simple to use.